Obsidian-TTRPG-Community/Cypher-SRD-Markdown/Compendium/Cypher/Abilities/A/As-If-One-Creature-cyr.md

 **Type**: Enabler

-When you and your beast (from your Beast Companion ability) are within immediate distance of each other, you can share damage inflicted on either of you.
+When you and your beast (from your [[Compendium/Cypher/Abilities/B/Beast-Companion-cyr|Beast Companion]] ability) are within immediate distance of each other, you can share damage inflicted on either of you.

 For instance, if one of you is struck by a weapon for 4 points of damage, divide the damage between the two of you as you see fit.
 Only the Armor and resistances of the target initially damaged come into play.